open-telemetry/opentelemetry-collector-contrib/processor/intracesampler/README.md

 and only if they are leaves in the complete trace.

-Since those spans are leaves, there is no fear or need to change the trace topology - each span still points to his original parent.
+Since those spans are leaves, there is no fear or need to change the trace topology - each span still points to their original parent.
 If a span has a sampled descendant, it implies that the span might be interesting to trace this sampled operation, and thus it is kept.

 If multiple `scope_leaves` are supplied, the sampler will remove entire leaf branches that